Link Search Menu Expand Document

 • Download https://raw.githubusercontent.com/dlang/dmd/master/druntime/benchmark/extra-files/dante.txt (try using wget)

-• Create a file called exercise1.txt in ~/vnav-personal/lab1 and answer to the following questions
+• Create a file called exercise1.txt in ~/vnav/personal-submissions/lab1 and answer to the following questions

 1. How many lines does it contains?